Privacy Notice for Students

 DATA SHARING

-We may have to share your data with third parties, including third-party service providers and other entities in the group.
+We may have to share your data with third parties, including third-party cloud service providers, such as data storage, online learning tools, information management, analytics, or communications services providers, and other entities in the group for Study Group administrative purposes.
 Similarly, your university results in pseudonymised or anonymised form, including basic demographics, may be processed by Study Group in order to evaluate the impact of its courses.
 We require third parties to respect the security of your data and to treat it in accordance with the law.
 We may transfer your personal information outside the country in which you reside.
-If we do share your data, you can expect a similar degree of protection in respect of your personal information based on a lawful arrangement we have in place to transfer your data.
+If we do share your data, we will aim to ensure a similar degree of protection in respect of your personal information based on a lawful arrangement we have in place to transfer your data.

 We will share your personal information with third parties where required by law, where it is necessary to administer the working relationship with you or where we have another legitimate interest in doing so.